maceteligolden/maceteligolden/README.md

 - 👋 Hi, I’m @maceteligolden
 - 👀 I’m interested in developing web applications
-- 🌱 I’m currently building with Nodejs, Angular and React
+- 🌱 I’m currently building with Nodejs, TypeScript and React
-- 💞️ I’m looking to collaborate on building digital solutions
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me through my email maceteligolden@gmail.com

 <!---